 As far as greiges, I still love a crisp white.
-No greige cabinetry for me (never say never though!).
+No greige cabinetry for me, I love the blues and whites.
 But I am using the color!
 We are replacing our crisp white chairs with some smaller, greige chairs.
 We still love these crazy affordable Amazon white chairs we have, and I highly recommend them if you have kids or are tall!

 Pin for now, save for later!